If you’re a big pizza frittata fan, you should check out our Best Pan Pizza!

-Added to that I’m usually caught mucking around the house in my flannel jammies or with a piece of tissue stuffed in my nose to stop the drips.
+Added to that I’m usually caught mucking around the house in my flannel jammies or with a piece of tissue stuffed in my nose because I am classy, people.
 I guess all those together are troublesome enough without introducing a skittery frittata to the mix.

 In short, right when I’m supposed to be paying the most attention I am forced away from the pan.
 And that makes frittatas not so convenient.

 Baked Pizza Frittata